 Plantar Fasciitis and Its Impact

-Plantar fasciitis is a common condition that affects many people.
+Plantar fasciitis is a common condition that affects a significant number of people.
 It causes discomfort that can make daily activities challenging.
 The pain often starts in the heel and can spread through the bottom of the foot.
 There are three main ways plantar fasciitis can impact daily life:

 - Heel pain that affects mobility